oneinfra/oneinfra/README.md

 your browser.

-## Joining worker nodes to a cluster
+## Joining worker nodes to a managed cluster

 You can read more details about the [worker joining process here](docs/joining-worker-nodes.md).